AnneEstoppey/flask-folium-app/README.md

 The dataset is in the form of a shapefile which is publicly hosted by the Norwegian Petroleum Directorate, [here.](https://www.npd.no/en/about-us/information-services/available-data/map-services/)

 # Future developments
-* Add map functionalites and features
+* Add map functionalites and features (solve display slowness issues for polygons)
 * Make website secure (https:)

 # Jupyter notebook to WebApp pipeline